NixOS: Confederation

 Raspberry PI

-that I’ve momentarily relieved from service as its
+I have a Raspberry PI that I’ve momentarily relieved from service as its

 bootstrap the PI with NixOS at some point, but it’s not really on the top of my